 Minimum Wages Act, 1948

-The Minimum wages Act fixes the minimum wages rates in any Indian company, where both the Provincial Governments and the Central Government determine these rates.
+The Minimum wages Act fixes the minimum wage rates in any Indian company, where both the Provincial Government and the Central Government determine these rates.
 The minimum wage rates get declared at the occupational, sectoral, state, and national levels.
 These wages may get established for any sector, occupation, or region.
 The cost of living determines the minimum wage.
 The minimum wages may get set for different scheduled employment or various work classes of the same scheduled employment.
-Frequency of the salaries ranges from monthly, hourly, or daily.
-The State Governments and Central Government notifies the scheduled employment about the revision of minimum wage rates.
+The frequency of the salaries ranges from monthly, hourly, or daily.
+The State Government and Central Government notify the scheduled employment about revising minimum wage rates.

 The two methods for fixing or revising minimum wages are:

 In this method, the government changes minimum wages after setting up committees and subcommittees to hold recommendations and inquiries.

 In this method, the Official Gazette publishes proposals of the government regarding people who are likely to be affected by changes in minimum wages.
 The recommendations get taken into consideration at a specified date.

 The government fixes or revises the minimum wage of particular scheduled employment after considering all the representations and committees’ advice.
 The final decision gets implemented after 3 months from the date of its declaration.

 The Indian Government efficiently makes payment of Bonus Act,1965 to ensure that the employees receive a decent share of the profit made by the organization; the Payment of Bonus Act provides an annual bonus to every employee present in the Company.
 This Act applies to all factories, including 20 or more employees.

 The bonus is calculated based on the employee’s salary, performance, and profits earned by the Company.
 The main aim of this enactment is to lay down a legal obligation on the employer to provide for the bonus payment.